Area code 915

+Area code 915 is a telephone area code in the North American Numbering Plan (NANP) for the area of El Paso in the U.S. state of Texas.

+History

-North American area code 915 is a state of Texas area code for telephone numbers in the El Paso area.
-It is one of the original area codes established in October 1947.
-Originally, it covered the north-western part of the state, north of Austin and west of Fort Worth, and stretched from the Oklahoma border to the Mexican border.
+915 is one of the original North American area codes established in October 1947, when it was assigned the northwestern part of the state, stretching from the far west El Paso to the Texas Panhandle in the north and to Fort Worth in the east.

-This once-vast area code was split thrice, as follows:
+This once-vast numbering plan area (NPA) was reconfigured in 1954, in 1957, and in 2003 to accommodate the developing infrastructure for long-distance toll telecommunication, population growth, and finally proliferation of mobile devices, such as pagers and cell phones.

 In 1954, nearly the entire eastern portion (Lubbock and the South Plains) was combined with Fort Worth and the western portion of area code 214 in a flash cut as area code 817.

 In 1957, most of the northwestern portion (the Texas Panhandle) was merged with the western portion of 817 to form area code 806.

-In 2003, it was reduced to its current size in a three-way split with the western portion retaining area code 915, the eastern portion (Abilene, San Angelo, etc.) becoming 325, and the central portion (the Permian Basin) becoming 432.
+In 2003, the numbering plan area was reduced in a three-way split in which the western portion retained area code 915, the eastern portion (Abilene, San Angelo, etc.) received new area code 325, and the central portion (the Permian Basin) was identified by area code 432.